Awards

 All interested undergraduate students should read the rules and entry form carefully before submitting to the prize.
 Essay rules and the entry form are available below.

 Note that your name must not appear within the essay itself, but only on the entry form.
-Essays, with the entry form copy-pasted on the first page, should be emailed to Shelia Collins, Office of the Vice Provost for Undergraduate Affairs, by 5:00 p.m. on Friday, March 29, 2024.
+Essays, with the entry form copy-pasted on the first page, should be emailed to Mimi Harris, Office of the Vice Provost for Undergraduate Affairs, by 5:00 p.m. on Wednesday, April 2, 2025 (extended).
 Please include "Wilson Contest" in the email's subject field.

 The Albert Lee Sturm Award for Faculty Excellence

 The Phi Beta Kappa Sturm Awards honor the memory of Albert Lee Sturm (1911-1998), a founding member of Virginia Tech’s chapter of Phi Beta Kappa and a University Research Professor in Political Science.
-Through these awards, the Mu of Virginia chapter recognizes excellence in research (one award) and in the creative arts (up to two awards) performed by our university’s faculty.
+Through these awards, the Mu of Virginia chapter recognizes excellence in research and in the creative arts performed by our university’s faculty.
+The award for creative arts will not be offered in 2025-26; only the research award will be accepting nominations.

 The Sturm Awards honor excellent work that is recognized as significant by a wider, educated audience, not just a narrow group of specialists.
 Previous creative arts awards have gone to original works of fiction and poetry, musical compositions, stage and lighting design, and an intermedia arts project.
 Books recognized by the research award have spanned the humanities, sciences, and social sciences on topics ranging from Moses to Darwin to the White House staff.